mismasilfver/FPL2025/README.md

 All data is stored locally in your browser using localStorage.
 No external database required.

 ## Future roadmap ideas
+- proper database to allow at minimum local persistent storage
+- enable local server accessible from internet
-- proper database to allow multidevice usage
+- utilize online hosted database to allow multidevice usage
 - authentication to protect data to myself only
 - managing week history

-## Potential implementation of database and authentication
+## Potential implementation of database and authentication (online)
-- use firebase for database
+- use firebase or supabase for database
-- use firebase authentication for authentication
+- use firebase or supabase authentication for authentication
 - added two readme files on the topic and options

 ---